-I have made many enemies in Big Pharma and many Doctors in Big Medicine because I cannot be controlled by them and openly criticize the ineffectiveness of “conventional” medicine.
+I have made many enemies in Big Pharma and many Doctors in Big Medicine because I cannot be controlled by them and openly criticize “conventional” medicine.
 I refuse the Big Pharma payoffs and work for patient interests, not those of multinational drug companies.
 The presidents of 5 medical associations here in the Philippines have complained to numerous government agencies about me since the effectiveness and affordability of Natural medicine has now become a serious threat to their healthcare “business”.
 They forgot about the Traditional and Alternative Medicines Act of 1997 apparently.
 I even wrote all of them to try and understand their ridiculously aggressive stance but they returned my packages.

 They know the best way to delegitimize someone is to attack them with false allegations.
 Their petty complaint has been dismissed nearly everywhere.
 But, due to “politics” and significant political pressure, I was in fact visited by 30 FDA “agents” on July 27, under a false complaint from these presidents who have never actually been to my facility.
 They even had an ABS-CBN news crew here with them.
 I showed them hospitality, gave them a nice interview and toured them around my facility.
 They even got to examine a mountain of successful patient records.
 When you are operating completely legally, you have nothing to hide.
 This is why I welcomed them into my clinic and home with open arms.

-Among the many false allegations, were that we are allegedly dispensing and selling prescription drugs here in a pharmacy.
+Among the many false allegations, were that we’re allegedly dispensing and selling prescription drugs here in a pharmacy.
 Sorry folks, what we have is a Farmacy that offers natural, plant-based options specific to my patients.
 It was also alleged by them that I am not a licensed Medical Doctor.
 Really?
 It’s so sad that people will often do and say anything they can to silence their competition.
 Instead of offering a better way of treating patients, they come after me.
 They send in fake patients and do secret surveillance.
 I have nothing to hide.
 The fear that they are trying to stir up only hurts patients and satisfies their greedy desires by turning frightened patients away from me.
 There is no scandalous story here other than what my critics are desperately attempting to create.

 Another significant allegation was that our products are unregistered.
 I’m not sure how they arrive at that conclusion when we are simply waiting for (a very long time) the second approval of FDA.
 Nevermind the fact that my products have been tested at UP and St. Luke’s with amazing results.
 Nevermind that 16 years of clinical studies have shown incredible effects.
 I guess if we were selling Dengvaxia then we could have counted on a fast approval like Sanofi got instead of waiting so long for our Certificates of Product Registration.